 Step #7: Sheet Mask

 Sheet masks, central to the Korean skincare routine, are the next step.
 Sheet masks are used to deliver active ingredients in the form of an essence to the skin with the help of a sheet applied to your face for a short period of time.
-You can wear a sheet mask from a few to several minutes which also allows you to sit still since moving around with the sheet on your face doesn’t work too well.
+You can wear a sheet mask for a few to several minutes, allowing you to sit still since moving around with the sheet on your face doesn’t work too well.

 Talk about hydration.
-I used this mask in the evening and after allowing it to sink into my skin for 10 minutes, I simply patted in the residual essence on my skin and finished my skincare routine.
+I used this mask in the evening, and after allowing it to sink into my skin for 10 minutes, I patted in the residual essence on my skin and finished my skincare routine.
 I woke in the morning to plump and radiant skin.

 Step #8: Eye Cream

 The skin around your eyes gets its own step in this Korean skincare routine.
-Skin around the eyes can be sensitive and thinner than other areas of your face, so a gentle eye cream that addresses specific issues is ideal.
-Eye creams are formulated to address a variety of issues including dark circles, bags, puffiness, wrinkles and fine lines.
+The skin around the eyes can be sensitive and thinner than other areas of your face, so a gentle eye cream that addresses specific issues is ideal.
+Eye creams are formulated to address various issues, including dark circles, bags, puffiness, wrinkles, and fine lines.